play_arrow

 Tac Board Game Image

-I began this project shortly after finishing my first programming class in university.
-'Tac' is a german board game that I have been playing with my family for a few years now.
-The goal of the game is to get you and your partner's four marbles around the board and into the four slots above your home base.
-Here is a link to the rules if you would like to learn more.
+I started this project shortly after completing my first university programming course.
+'Tac' is a German board game I've played with my family for years.
+The objective is for you and your partner to move four marbles around the board into the slots above home.
+Here are the rules if you would like to learn more.

 Ripple Simulator